imandzankovic/med-uni-admin-backend/README.md

 ## MedUni Admin Platform - Backend Solution

 Education platform for people interested in medical contents.
+Admin project is used for managing posts by admin.

 ## Tech/framework used